quat1024/redmill2/README.md

 ## notes

-jar metadata "pre" contains just strings.suitable for reading from a classfile or from a json file.
+jar metadata "pre" contains just strings. suitable for reading from a classfile or from a json file.

 the non-pre versions are actually linked up to each other. this makes it much easier to, say, climb up a class hierarchy while resolving trueowners.